 Think lifting weights is only for guys?
 Think again.
-There are lots of benefits associated with female weight lifting.
-And I’m not talking about lifting those little 2 pound dumbbells for 50 reps, either.
+You came here looking for dumbbell workouts for women because you’ve heard that there are lots of benefits associated with female weight lifting.
+And there are!
+No, I’m not talking about lifting those little 2 pound dumbbells for 50 reps, either.
 Lots of health professionals recommend that women looking to burn fat and sculpt their bodies add some serious weight lifting into the mix.

 Scared about bulking up?
 Don’t be.
 Unless you’re training like a professional bodybuilder and shooting yourself full of testosterone, weight lifting (coupled with good cardio) will simply peel off the fat and promote muscle growth and definition.

 Now most of us don’t have weight benches and barbells at home.
 That’s okay.
 All you need is a small variety of dumbbells and you can get a solid, full body toning workout.

 As you’ll see in all of our full body workouts on this site, we will focus on on major muscle group with each exercise.
 However, we typically won’t do movements that target ONLY one muscle, because you’ll get more benefit out of movements that hit multiple muscles.
 You’ll also get your heart rate up more doing that, which means greater fat loss.

 Sample Dumbbell Workouts for Women

 Here’s a routine to get you started with your dumbbells.
 Basically, you’re going to do 3 sets of each exercise.
 Rather than doing the traditional method of boosting weight and lowering weight as you go, I’m going to suggest the opposite.
 You’re going to start with lower reps and heavier weight.
 Then you will increase reps and lower weight.
 My rationale?
 You are less tired at the beginning of the workout, so you should expend the most energy on the heaviest lifts to burn more.

 1. Sumo Squats (Sets of 10, 12, and 15)